-Using this result as a benchmark we can then analyse behaviour in the treatments with public information and we can study to what extent subjects use public information and private experience.
+Using this result as a benchmark we can then analyze behavior in the treatments with public information and we can study to what extent subjects use public information and private experience.
 We find that most of the time subjects who do make use of information make use of both types of information.
 However, the number of subjects who disregard any information (public as well as own) is considerably larger if the public information lacks precision.
 Thus, high-quality public information triggers the general use of information, private and public.

 Our experiment also sheds new light on the issue of unravelling in take-orpass games.
 From a theory viewpoint, more unravelling should be expected with the node-specific statistics than with the coarse statistics.
 With nodespecific statistics, this is the classical insight: players can detect the exact node at which their opponent takes and as a consequence players should take earlier and earlier.
 With coarse statistics like average pass rates across all nodes players fail to identify when exactly their opponent takes.
-As a consequence a few pass decisions can stabilize play and prevent unravelling (see Jehiel 2003 for details on this).
+As a consequence a few pass decisions can stabilize play and prevent unravelling (see Jehiel 2005 for details on this).

 As we have seen that subjects tend to rely on rather precise node-specific statistics when they have only their own experiences, one would, therefore, expect a lot of unravelling in the treatment without public information.
 However, as it turns out unravelling in that treatment is far from complete, which is due to the fact that without good public information there are a lot of "non-learners", i.e., subjects who always do the same regardless of what happens in the game.
 In fact, these non-learners pass so often that they help to stabilize play in the treatment without public information quite a bit above the Nash equilibrium.
 We also observe that there is much more pronounced unravelling in the presence of a precise public statistic than in the other treatments.
-This is because (1) a precise public statistic reduces the number of non-learners as we have stated before and non-learners appear to pass a lot; and (2) the pass rate at a given node falls dramatically when both, the private and public information about the pass rate at the next decision node are very low.2 Since such a scenario can only occur in the treatment with node-specific statistics, it provides a further explanation for the more pronounced unravelling attached to this treatment.
+This is because (1) a precise public statistic reduces the number of non-learners as we have stated before and non-learners appear to pass a lot; and (2) the pass rate at a given node falls dramatically when the public (rather than the private) information about the pass rate at the next decision node are very low.2 Since such a scenario can only occur in the treatment with node-specific statistics, it provides a further explanation for the more pronounced unravelling observed in this treatment.

-Compared to other centipede games we find a much higher degree of unravelling, which is in part due to the payoff structure that we employ and that removes incentives for cooperation (we assume that the player who does end node 1 2 3 4 5 winner's payoff £0.30 £0.60 £1.20 £2.40 £4.80 $end \ node$ 6 7 8 9 10 winner's payoff £9.60 £19.20 £38.40 £76.80 £153.60 not take gets invariably the same payoff irrespective of when the opponent takes).
+Compared to other centipede games we find a much higher degree of unravelling, which is in part due to the payoff structure that we employ and that removes incentives for cooperation (the player who does not take gets invariably the same payoff irrespective of when the opponent takes).
 Thus, the non-unravelling observed in earlier centipede games (for example, McKelvey and Palfrey 1992 or Nagel and Tang 1998) is at least partly due to subjects' willingness to cooperate, perhaps, induced through "social preferences" (see, for example, Bolton and Ockenfels 2000).